-The CAE will seek to maintain a positive and effective working relationship with GMCA's CFO (GMCA Treasurer).
+The Head of Audit and Assurance will seek to maintain a positive and effective working relationship with GMCA's CFO (GMCA Treasurer).

 Internal Audit will review the effectiveness of GMCA's system of internal controls and report on whether the controls operate effectively in practice.